-If you have a business, or plan on one, you will most likely have a blog.
-If you weren’t
+If you have a business, or plan on one, you will most likely have a blog – learn How To Write Your First Blog Post.

 Write in the First Person

-viewpoint.
 When I read a blog, I want to know how the author sees THEIR world.

 Answer a question in a blog post

 Are ever struggling to find a topic to write about, answer a common question that your audience might face.